Here are the top 10 things I learned while traveling solo in Thailand:

 I brought a global credit card and hid a backup in my bag, remembering the awful experience of being pickpocketed in Barcelona and being without access to cash.

 The thing is, I never touched my credit card.
 Thailand is an entirely cash economy, with the exception of major hotels in Bangkok.
 You will show up at hotels elsewhere in the country and be asked to pay in cash.
 So, a backup cash stash is essential.
-No credit card needed.
+No credit card needed except for emergencies.

 Much like many major cities (I’m looking at you Rome), it is hard to cross the streets of Thailand.
 You just have to step into the street and hone your long-forgotten frogger skills.
-If you were born after 1985 and don’t know what Frogger is, then you’re on your own.
+If you were born after 1985 and don’t know what frogger is, then you’re on your own.
+Peace be with you.

 Mild means spicy; spicy means hot; hot means burn your face off.